Table of Contents

 Growing External Threats:

 Cyber-threats have multiplied over the past years, and the lengths and effort hackers and extortion-mongers will go to have grown exponentially.
-Growth in hacking, malware and other threats before the various planet-wide lockdowns seems insignificant compared to what both cyber-security organisations and companies as well as governments have reported and experienced.
+Growth in hacking, malware and other threats before the various planet-wide lock-downs seems insignificant compared to what both cyber-security organizations and companies as well as governments have reported and experienced.
 Exposing the entrance to a VPN will generally compromise the whole network and all its data and parts.

 Ongoing Human-factor Issues: